-The Salt Lake Valley (SLV) is located in northern Utah, USA at the eastern edge of the semi-arid intermountain west, which is the region between the Sierra Nevada and Rocky Mountains.
+The Salt Lake Valley (SLV) is located in northern Utah, USA at the eastern edge of the semi-arid Intermountain West, which is the region between the Sierra Nevada and Rocky Mountains.
 CAPs are common in the SLV during winter, affecting the nearly 1 million residents.
-The meridionally oriented valley is confined to the east and west by the Wasatch (~2800 m) and Oquirrh (~2400 m) Mountains, respectively (Fig. 2.1).
-To the south, the Traverse Mountains (~1800 m), which have ~500 m of relief, act as a partial barrier separating the SLV from the neighboring Utah Valley.
+The meridionally oriented valley is confined to the east and west by the Wasatch (2800 m) and Oquirrh (2400 m) Mountains, respectively (Fig. 2.1).
+To the south, the Traverse Mountains (1800 m), which have 500 m of relief, act as a partial barrier separating the SLV from the neighboring Utah Valley.
 The SLV opens to the northwest into the Great Salt Lake Basin.
-The lowest elevations in the SLV are found along the Jordan Narrows, a gap through the Traverse Mountains, to ~1280 m at the shore of the Great Salt Lake.
-East-west asymmetries in the SLV have large impacts during CAPs: (1) there is more landmass at a given elevation to the west of the Jordan River, and (2) north-south flow is blocked more to the east of the River than to its west.
+The lowest elevations in the SLV are found along the Jordan River, which slopes downward from 1400 m as it enters the SLV through the Jordan Narrows, a gap through the Traverse Mountains, to 1280 m at the shore of the Great Salt Lake.
+East-west asymmetries in the SLV have large impacts during CAPs: (1) there is more landmass at a given elevation to the west of the Jordan River, and (2) north-south flow is blocked more to the east of the river than to its west.